Minhaz00/Terraform-Labs/Terraform Labs/11. Lifecycles Rules in Terraform/README.md

 3. Use the `ignore_changes`, `create_before_destroy`, and `prevent_destroy` lifecycle arguments.
 4. Apply the Terraform configuration and observe the effects of lifecycle rules.

-## Prerequisites

-- Terraform installed on your local machine.

 ## Step 1: Setting Up Terraform Configuration